factn/resilience-app/README.md

 ### Accessibility

 Using react-axe as a library to find accessibilty warnings and errors.
-Please check the console for warnings or errors from react-axt before committing.
+Please check the console for warnings or errors from react-axe before committing.

 ## Heroku Deployment